timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 ## Maximization/Minimization Problems

-Often times, you will have to construct a function that relates one quantity to another, say $x$ is the independent variable and $y$ is th dependent variable, and you will have to find the value of $x$ for which $y$ is a maximum/minimum.
+Oftentimes, you will have to construct a function that relates one quantity to another, say $x$ is the independent variable and $y$ is the dependent variable, and you will have to find the value of $x$ for which $y$ is a maximum/minimum.

 Once you have a function, calculate its derivative and set its value to 0, thus providing an equation whose solutions would be the coordinates of the turning points.
-Refer back to the "Stationary Points" section for more explanation on the method.
+Refer back to the "Stationary Points" section for more explanation of the method.

 ### Example 1